TomDDG/ZXPicoMD/README.md

 ### Microdrive Sub-Menu
 - File Selector - enter the file explorer to navigate the folders on the SD card to select a file to load
 - Cartridge Info - shows a basic CAT of the cartridge inserted
+- Write Portect - toggles write protect on/off for the cartridge inserted
 - Save Cartridge - creates a copy of the cartridge on the SD card so all your work doesn't get lost if you load a new cartridge into the drive
 - Insert Formatted - as it says load a blank formatted (to 127kB) cartridge into the drive